Ribble Cycles: 260% ROAS increase from Facebook Ads using SegmentStream

 Ribble Cycles (https://www.ribblecycles.co.uk/) is an innovative UK-based bike manufacturer that has been producing fully-customisable bicycles since 1897.
 Ribble designs, tests and hand-assembles each bike in England, to a customer’s personal specification.
 Its award-winning bikes and bike kit is expertly curated on Ribble’s digital store.
 The Ribble BikeBuilder delivers unmatched personalisation, with each individually specified bike assembled by one mechanic, start to finish, direct to the customer.

 Innovation is at the core of everything at Ribble, including their marketing activities.
 That’s why Ribble’s team decided to partner with SegmentStream to promote their bikes more efficiently by applying the power of the latest big data and AI technologies to their digital channels.

 Ribble Cycles sells professional road bikes with an average price of £2,000 — £5,000.
 When the price for a product is that high, people rarely buy from the first click.
 Sales cycles are quite long — it might take up to 30 days for a person to make a decision.
 Thus, traditional single-touch attribution models don’t really help much when it comes to the evaluation of marketing channels and campaign performance.

 #1.
 Impossible to understand the real value of upper-funnel campaigns

 However, every time Ribble’s team decided to decrease the budget on upper-funnel campaigns — the amount of total sales dropped dramatically.
-It was clear that social or display channels are very important and effective but at the same time, it wasn’t clear how to understand their impact in pure numbers, and how they drive people towards the final purchase.
+It was clear that social or display channels are very important and effective but at the same time, it wasn’t clear how to understand their impact in pure numbers.

 #2.
 Not enough conversions for Facebook and Google Ads algorithms